Practical information on visiting Paleis het Loo you can find here.

 For William III and his contemporaries, the garden was just as important as the Palace.
 Garden and Palace belonged together, the garden was called the ' Buytensael ' (outdoor room).
 In the 17th century Garden and the Palace where known as the ' ensemble ', to make it clear that they must be seen as a whole.

 Another aspect that made the Dutch garden special was the contribution of the Dutch East India Company (VOC).
 They provided a constant supply of special exotic plants and flowers from the far East which where exhibited in the gardens.
 For example, tulips were still very special in the 17th century.

 Clothing, state dinners, parties, the furnishings of and the regime and etiquette at Court, all designed after French model.

 Like competitor Louis XIV, William III danced in ballets that were given to the Court.

 During a State Banquet the King surrounded himself with other heads of State, politicians, diplomats and influential individuals from society.
 Such a banquet was the perfect way to show the royal’s power and status.

-Another famous inhabitant of the palace was King Louis Napoleon, who was made King of Holland by his brother Napoleon Bonaparte.
+Other famous inhabitants of the palace were King Louis Napoleon and Queen Hortense.
+Louis Napoleon was made King of Holland by his brother Napoleon Bonaparte.

 He was the one who created ’the white Loo’, plastering the exterior of the palace in grey-white.

-Queen Wilhelmina was very fond of the Palace, and eventually made it her permanently home after her abdication.
+Queen Wilhelmina was very fond of the Palace, and eventually made it her permanent home after her abdication.
 She ordered thorough restorations and had an extra floor added.